plepe/pgmapcss/README.md

 As Mapnik 2.x can't read symbolizer values (like color, width, ...) from database columns, the mapnik pre-processor has to create style rules for all possible value combinations.
 The more complex the style sheet, the larger the mapnik style files and therefore rendering can take a long time.
 The up-coming Mapnik 3.0 should solve these issues.

 ### Standalone mode ###
+Version 0.9 introduces the option, to compile a MapCSS style into a standalone executable.
+Running this executable (either from command line or as CGI script) will produce GeoJSON output.

 Let's take the following MapCSS style:
 ```css
 node[place=city] {